NC State vs. Louisiana Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has covered the spread on two occasions this year.
+- Louisiana Tech has two wins against the spread in four games this season.

-- This year, the Bulldogs won ATS in their only game as an underdog of 19.5 points or more.
+- The Bulldogs have been underdogs by 19.5 points or more once this year and covered the spread.

-- Louisiana Tech's games this year have eclipsed the over/under in 75% of its opportunities (three times in four games with a set point total).
+- Louisiana Tech's games this season have hit the over on three of four set point totals (75%).

-- Louisiana Tech is 2-2 against the spread and 2-2 overall when the team notches more than 13.0 points.
+- Louisiana Tech is 2-2 against the spread and 2-2 overall when the team scores more than 13.0 points.

 - The Bulldogs have five giveaways this season, while the Wolf Pack have five takeaways .